flitbit/diff/Readme.md

 * `applyDiff`      - a function that applies any structural differences from one object to another.
 * `applyChange`    - a function that applies a single change record to an origin object.

+### `diff`

+The `diff` function calculates the difference between two objects.
+In version `0.1.7` you can supply your own `prefilter` function as the 3rd arguement and control which properties are ignored while calculating differences throughout the object graph.

+**Arguments**

++ `lhs` - the left-hand operand; the origin object.
++ `rhs` - the right-hand operand; the object being compared structurally with the origin object.
++ `prefilter` - an optional function that determines whether difference analysis should continue down the object graph.
++ `acc` - an optional accumulator/array (requirement is that it have a `push` function).
+Each difference is pushed to the specified accumulator.

+#### Pre-filtering Object Properties

+The `prefilter`'s signature should be `function(path, key)` and it should return a truthy value for any `path`-`key` combination that should be filtered.
+If filtered, the difference analysis does no further analysis of on the identified object-property path.